gschmutz/kafka-workshop/05-working-with-avro-and-java/README.md

 ### Creating the necessary Kafka Topic
 We will use the topic `test-java-topic` in the Producer and Consumer code below.
 Due to the fact that `auto.topic.create.enable` is set to `false`, we have to manually create the topic.

-Connect to the `broker-1` container
+In a terminal window, connect to the `broker-1` container

 ```
 docker exec -ti broker-1 bash